danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 The other thing that often happens is there's a deadline to get the feature complete.
 In this case the front end developer may have no choice but to implement some workarounds on the front end to make things seemingly work, when it would have been more efficient to have the back end do this.

 It's not the fault of the PM that is asking for changes, remember Agile tells us we're supposed to embrace change!
-But when the teams are structured as horizontal slices of the stack (database, back end, front end), it creates needless friction to get features complete that are vertical slices through the entire stack.
+But when the teams are structured as horizontal slices of the stack (database, back end, front end), it creates friction to get features complete that are vertical slices through the stack.
 It's more effective to give every developer autonomy over the entire stack so they can use the appropriate tools to get their job done.

 If some team members prefer to specialize in one area or another, this can still work.
 In this case, have those experts be on the PR reviews, and gradually document their specialized knowledge.
 To the extent that the best practices can be encoded as linting rules, bring those rules into the project linter (more on this in the next section).
 In this way, it's like everyone on the team has the expert sitting beside them as they code, levelling up everyone's knowledge.
 It's also beneficial to the company in case the expert(s) leave.

 ## Automation

 An effective team establishes automated processes to minimize manual effort.
 This includes linting, automated testing, CI (Continuous Integration), and CD (Continuous Deployment) in place from the very early days of the project.
-[Linting can be added later](../markdown/add-rubocop-to-legacy-project), although that will be more effort.
+[Linting can be added later](../add-rubocop-to-legacy-project), although that will be more effort.
 Unless it's a hack-a-thon or throw-away code, this is a must.

 A good set of linting rules suggests best practices, prevents common coding errors, and enforces code style/formatting to avoid [bike shedding](https://en.wikipedia.org/wiki/Law_of_triviality) in PRs.
 Especially when it comes to code style, (eg: spacing, semi colons, etc.), it's less important to be "right" and more important for the team to be consistent.